 London: Three Day Itinerary For Families With Teens

 Traveling to London with teens?
-This itinerary will help you plan your familY trip!
+This itinerary will help you plan your family trip!

 If you are joining from the London Travel Guide, welcome back.
-If you started here first and are about to go on your first trip to London, be sure to check out my travel guide to London for tips and insights as your prepare for your trip.
+If you started here first and are about to go on your first trip to London, be sure to check out my travel guide to London for tips and insights as you prepare for your trip.

-This blog post is a complete three day itinerary to help you plan the details of your upcoming London stay.
+This blog post is a complete three-day itinerary to help you plan the details of your upcoming London stay.
 This itinerary is family-focused, as we traveled with our two teens.
-Every stop, restaurant and activity was paid for by us and the opinions I share are our own.
+Every stop, restaurant, and activity was paid for by us, and the opinions I share are our own.

-If you are looking for ideas as you plan your trip to London, this would be a great place to start and really would be suitable for families of all ages, couples, friend groups and more.
+If you are looking for ideas as you plan your trip to London, this would be a great place to start and really would be suitable for families of all ages, couples, friend groups, and more.

 Travel planning can get overwhelming quickly.
 Use this free resource to get started but if it still feels like too much, just know I’m here to help.
 Turn the task over to me and I can help you plan a full trip itinerary custom designed with your travel needs, style and budget in mind.